Ab-initio study of different structures of CaC: Magnetism, Bonding, and Lattice Dynamics: Introduction

-Later on, Sieberer \etal.,\cite{Sieberer} predicted half-metallicity in the hypothetical ZB structure of several other II$^A$-V$^A$, II$^A$-IV$^A$, and I$^A$-V$^A$ compounds such as CaN, CaC, and LiP.
-In all of these ionic binary compounds, the partially occupied sharp \bfp band of the anion atom enhances the Stoner exchange interaction and thus give rises to a ferromagnetic (FM) ground state.
+Using first-principle calculations, in 2004, Kusakabe \etal.\cite{Kusakabe} predicted a new class of $p$ ferromagnetic systems which are some hypothetical binary ionic compounds with no transition metal, including CaP, CaAs and CaSb.
+The $p$ magnetic materials exhibit significant exchange interaction in their valence $p$ electrons, while in the conventional magnetic systems, $d$ or $f$ electrons are responsible for the exchange interaction \cite{pmag}.
+Further theoretical studies showed that this new class of $p$ magnetic systems may exhibit half-metallicity in the metastable zinc-blende (ZB) structure \cite{halfmetals}.
+Half-metal ferromagnets are materials with perfect Fermi level spin polarization and hence are promising as potential spin current sources in Spintronics devices.
+Half-metallic ferromagnetism has been predicted in the ZB structure of several II$^A$-IV$^A$, II$^A$-V$^A$, and I$^A$-V$^A$ compounds, including CaC, CaN, and LiP \cite{Sieberer, cac, cac-2, cac-3}.
+In all of these ionic binary compounds, the partially occupied sharp $p$ band of the anion atom enhances the Stoner exchange interaction and thus give rises to a ferromagnetic (FM) ground state.
 This mechanism is schematically sketched in Fig.~\ref{stoner}.
-As it is qualitatively argued in the figure, if exchange splitting is larger than band width, a half-metallic gap appears in the majority channel.
-The flatness of the \bfp band is controlled by the cell volume, system ionicity, and slight {\bf p}-\bfd hybridization around the Fermi level.\cite{Sieberer}
+The sharpness of the $p$ band is controlled by the cell volume, system ionicity, and slight $p$-$d$ hybridization around the Fermi level \cite{Sieberer}.
+As it is qualitatively argued in the figure, if exchange splitting is larger than the band width, a half-metallic gap appears in the majority channel.
+A major open issue in the novel $p$ magnetic compounds is the stability of their hypothetical ferromagnetic structures.
+First-principles computation of total energies and phonon spectra may provide insightful information for understanding this open issue.

-Two major open issues in the novel \bfp magnetic compounds are their stable structure and properties of the exchange interaction in these systems.
-First-principles investigations may provide very helpful and accurate information for understanding these open issues.
-A point worth to mention is that in conventional ferromagnets, as the highly correlated \bfd or {\bf f} electrons have the key role, more accurate many body calculations are usually needed to describe the system while in the \bfp magnets less expensive exchange-correlation calculations are expected to be sufficient.